What are the benefits?

 How does the selection process work?

-Call for applications for the Fellowship open once a year in February, with a deadline in April.
+Call for applications for the Fellowship open once a year in February, with a deadline in March.
 Applications are shortlisted in house then put to a jury panel of industry professionals who select the winning applications.
-Our new Fellows are announced in May.
+Our new Fellows are announced in June.

 Do you select Fellows based on the project or the applicant?